Key Takeaways

 Becoming a Surrogate in California: The Process

-• Medical Screening: Blood tests, physical exams, and medical history evaluations to ensure you’re fit for the surrogacy journey.
+- Medical ScreeningComprehensive health examination to verify fitness for pregnancy.: Blood tests, physical exams, and medical history evaluations to ensure you’re fit for the surrogacy journey.

 Start Your Surrogacy Story Today